dillondesilva/8005-Programming-Language/README.md

 ## Details
 ### Baseline Features

-- My programming language allows users to use int variables, if/else conditions, addition    of variables and subtraction of variables
+- My programming language allows users to use basic declaration statements with addition     and subtraction

 - My compiler successfully parses the code written in my programming language and prints     out all the 8005 machine code